 Interim Practice for Aspiring Speech Pathologists in Kansas

 Applicants who have completed the education and clinical practicum may apply for a temporary license.
-This license is good for a 12-month period and may be renewed once.
-This temporary license is good for those who have not completed their supervised practice or taken the exam.1
+This license is good for a 12-month period and may be renewed for one subsequent 12-month period upon request and with the secretary’s approval.
+This temporary license is for applicants who have completed the education and clinical practicum but have not completed a supervised postgraduate professional experience or the required examination (or both).1

 Continuing Education for Speech Language Pathologists in Kansas

-Kansas speech pathology licensure requires SLPs complete 20 hours of documented and approved continuing education per two-year renewal period.
+Kansas speech-language pathology licensure requires SLPs to complete 20 hours of documented and approved continuing education during each two-year renewal period.
 Candidates licensed in both speech-language pathology and audiology must complete 30 CE hours.1

 Contact Information for SLP State Licensure in Kansas